• Skip to primary navigation

 • After the filling is completely cool, you can start making the cream cheese filling.
 Pour it onto the cherry or gooseberry filling and level nicely again.

-• Place the second cake piece on top, and press down gently.
-Place the cheesecake with cherries or gooseberries in the fridge for several hours or overnight.
+• Place the second cake piece on top and press down gently.
+Refrigerate the cheesecake with cherries or gooseberries for several hours or overnight.

 gooseberry chhesecake